Towards Web3 Applications: Easing the Access and Transition: Research Result

 \subsection{Implementing \textsc{WebttCom}: A Use Case in a Service Management System}

 An implementation of the proposed framework \textsc{WebttCom} is discussed in which a trusted and reliable service management platform across BT Global, BT Australasia, and BT Australasia customers is demonstrated.
 Managing the services (e.g., inventory/ordering/ticketing) that BT deploys is challenging due to a lack of trust in the data to execute these processes.
 Conflicting information, lack of real-time parameters of the state of the various devices, and complex disputes between two or more parties are just a few ingredients of these challenges.
-BT’s services can consist of equipment from different manufacturers, deployed in different countries, managed by different secondary service providers, operating under different SLAs, and serving different customers.
+BT’s services can consist of equipment from different manufacturers deployed in different countries, managed by different secondary service providers, operating under different SLAs, and serving different customers.
 Correct management of these complex services has proven to be one of the key challenges for BT’s engineering teams and is one of the key factors for the company’s international reputation and success.
 Currently, these services are managed by legacy and non-integrated systems that often cannot operate in real-time to meet global customers’ demands.

 The HyperLedger Fabric~\cite{androulaki2018hyperledger} is set up with one Fabric ordering service\footnote{The ordering service validates transactions and assembles valid transactions into ordered blocks.}, and organizations representing BT Global, BT Australasia, and BT Australasia customers in the same channel\footnote{A Fabric channel is a private sub-network for permitted members.} for the Web3 service.
-Each of the ordering services and the organizations has one Certificate Authority (CA) node and one peer node.
-Service ticket data are recorded in the Hyperledger Fabric in real-time and are certified by the data hash.
+Each ordering service and organization has one Certificate Authority (CA) node and one peer node.
+Service ticket data are recorded in the Hyperledger Fabric in real time and are certified by the data hash.
 With Web3 technology, all organizations have a consistent view of the service data.
 The platform is developed in TypeScript 4.4 using Visual Studio Code 1.69.1 and runs on the elastic servers of Amazon Web Service (AWS).
-MySQL 5.7 is selected to handle the Web2-based registries whereas the Web3-based registries rely on the native CouchDB of HyperLedger Fabric 1.4.
+MySQL 5.7 is selected to handle the Web2-based registries, whereas the Web3-based registries rely on the native CouchDB of HyperLedger Fabric 1.4.